 A 40-minute drive out of Kanyakumari, this old fort is located in a very scenic spot.
 The small fort can be covered by foot in half an hour, but the high-point is watching the surreal views from the fort ramparts – the soothing waters of the Bay of Bengal and the marvelous view of the windmill farm at a distance.
 Built out of stone and granite, the fort has great historical value as being part of the major defenses of the Travancore kingdom.
 The serene beach, wonderful breeze and peaceful environment make it the perfect place to spend a relaxed day.

 Opening hours: 8AM to 5PM, on all days.

 This engineering marvel is located around 60kms away from Kanyakumari city.
 The 100-feet high aqueduct surrounded by lush greenery is one of the most awe-inspiring places in Kanyakumari.
 Built across the Pahrali River as a drought relief measure, it carries water from one hill to another.
 You can feel the adrenaline rush while walking atop this narrow aqueduct; special care must be taken with children as it is a narrow bridge.
 Do not miss out on the trying succulent pineapples in this area.

 Opening hours: 7AM to 7PM on all days

 Entry fee: INR 2/adult; additional fee for still and video cameras.

-The charming city of Kanyakumari beckons with these and many more attractions to allure the traveller in you.
+The charming city of Kanyakumari beckons with these and many more attractions to allure the traveler in you.
 Let TravelTriangle plan your stay and itinerary so that you can make the most of your visit to this stunning destination.
-Simply choose a Kanyakumari Tour Package and enjoy a personalized trip.
+Simply choose a Kanyakumari tour package, and enjoy a personalized trip.